reinaldorossetti/playwright-kotlin-junit5/README.md

 # Microsoft Playwright - Java API

 Microsoft has a new open source web automation tool, Playwright.
-It recently released support for Java.
-Here are example tests that demonstrate how to use Playwright, including creating Page Objects
+It recently released support for Java\Kotlin.
+Here are example tests that demonstrate how to use Playwright, including creating Page Objects, Junit 5 e Allure Report.

 ### Executes all tests in SomeTestClass